Jubatian/rrpge-spec/specs/vid_arch.rst

 ------------------------------------------------------------------------------

-The display generator provides a background pattern and up to four independently scrollable display layers of which it composes the display in real time.
+The display generator provides a background pattern and up to two independently scrollable display layers of which it composes the display in real time.

-The display layers' properties and pixel sources are controlled through display lists, a common one for most properties and a background pattern, and four layer specific ones for defining each layer's output.
+The display layers' properties and pixel sources are controlled through display lists, a common one for most properties and a background pattern, and two layer specific ones for defining each layer's output.
 These all contain one 32 bit entry for each of the 400 displayed lines.

 Pixel data is rendered from left to right, and within the Video RAM it is laid